 - Available in 4 lb / 12 lb / 24 lb bags

-Fromm Four-Star Nutritionals Salmon Tunalini seeks to provide your pup with a true Mediterranean diet – this grain-free formula composed of wild-caught salmon, tuna, eggplant, spinach, zucchini, and olive oil!
+About: Fromm Four-Star Nutritionals Salmon Tunalini seeks to provide your pup with a true Mediterranean diet – this grain-free formula composed of wild-caught salmon, tuna, eggplant, spinach, zucchini, and olive oil!

 Salmon and salmon meal are the 1st and 2nd ingredients, meaning this dog food is an authentic choice for salmon-packed protein.
 However, it also contains chicken liver and chicken cartilage, would could be an issue for allergies.

-This dog food is full of prebiotics and probiotics for better doggie digestion.
+Fromm is considered a high-quality dog food brand, and this dog food is full of prebiotics and probiotics for better doggie digestion.
 It contains chicory root (for digestion), chelated minerals (for protein absorption), as well as flaxseed and salmon oil (adding more omega 3 fatty acids).